 “I could easily get carried away with this response, so I’ll keep it to 2 main reasons: 1) We are self-employed.
 Which means we have to cover our own health insurance, we have extra expenses like business insurance, and we don’t get paid when we are sick or on vacation.
 We also still have to pay taxes, so a healthy chunk of what you think you are paying us is actually going to the government.
 Our income has to cover all of those things, on top of our living expenses.
 2) Whether we’re photographers, planners, florists, etc., our work extends FAR beyond wedding day.
 You are not just hiring us for one day of work; and your invoice is going to reflect that.” – Nicole Jansma, Nicole Jansma Photography

 So there you have it!
-Insight from 15 wedding professionals on why they “cost so much”.
+Insight from some of our vetted and verified wedding professionals on why they “cost so much”.
 We hope that this provides you with the knowledge that you need to make an educated decision regarding what you will be investing in your own wedding vendors!

 Want to meet wedding vendors who we have vetted and verified?